ihni/movie-system/docs/documentation.md

 ## Services
 - **Reservation Service** is a mediator between the reservations and showtimes. it uses a linked list to keep track of the users' reservation history where the tail node is the latest reservation. it also uses a hashmap for global reservations based on the reservation id for constant lookup.
+- **Showtime Service** is a middleman between the showtimes and movie functionalities(searching for movies, getting movies based on alphabetical order and showtime order).
+It uses a hash to store the showtimes based on the ID
     - Included the **Merge Sort** algorithm to sort movies by alphabetical, and showtime order.
         - Reasoning: fast and efficient, regardless of space since the application is small
+    - Included the **Binary Search** algorithm to search efficiently through a sorted array of movie titles